danmayer/coverband/README.md

 * Ignore directories to avoid overhead data collection on vendor, lib, etc.
 * Take a baseline to get inital app loading coverage.

-At the momement, Coverband relies on Ruby's `set_trace_func` hook.
-I attempted to use the standard lib's `Coverage` support but it proved buggy when stampling or stoping and starting collection.
+At the moment, Coverband relies on Ruby's `set_trace_func` hook.
+I attempted to use the standard lib's `Coverage` support but it proved buggy when sampling or stoping and starting collection.
 When [Coverage is patched](https://www.ruby-forum.com/topic/1811306) in future Ruby versions it would likely be better.
 Using `set_trace_func` has some limitations where it doesn't collect covered lines, but I have been impressed with the coverage it shows for both Sinatra and Rails applications.

 ###### Success:
 After running in production for 30 minutes, we were able very easily delete 2000 LOC after looking through the data.
 We expect to be able to clean up much more after it has collected more data.